EPW varieties as moduli spaces on ordinary GM surfaces and special GM threefolds: The conjecture and implications

 \begin{proof} One notices that the Kuznetsov component used in \cite{JLZ22} is different from $\cate{Ku}(X)$ but equivalent.
 The relation between the distinguished stable object $G_X$ and the characterizing object in \cite[Theorem 1.1]{JLZ22} is explained in \cite[Section 5]{JLLZ24}.
 The statement about the stable objects in the Brill--Noether locus follows from the argument for \cite[Theorem 1.1]{JLZ22}. \end{proof} \end{theorem}

-The representatives for other singular points in the moduli space $\modulis_{\sigma_X}(-\kappa_1)$ have been determined in \cite[Corollary 6.11]{Liu24}.
+The representatives for other singular points in the moduli space $\modulis_{\sigma_X}(\kappa_1)$ are determined in \cite[Corollary 6.11]{Liu24}.
 Each of them is given by a conic in the ramification locus of the covering involution on $X$ and has the form $\shi_C[1]$.
-In particular, one has
+Consequently, one can see